create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ### Objects and Fields

 For each field and outputOnly fields in the Script node containing the script there is a corresponding global variable with the same name.
-Field variables are persistant; they keep their last stored value across function calls.
+Field variables are persistent; they keep their last stored value across function calls.
 Local variables, on the other hand, are destroyed on exit from the block in which they were defined.
 Local variables defined in the outermost block of a function are destroyed when the function exits so they do not persist across function calls.

 OutputOnly fields are very similar to field variables in that their values persist across function calls.
 But when an assignment is made to an outputOnly fields an event is generated.